Dr. Woit's HomePage

 Email: see Email Policy below

-Office Hours (zoom): by appointment
+Office Hours (Zoom): Thursday 11am-12pm by appointment (email me)

 Course Website: current page and D2L